CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 ### object_location:

-- a full URL to download the full quality digital object *or* relative path if items are contained with in the project.
+- A full URL to download the full quality digital object *or* relative path if items are contained with in the project.
 - Most objects will have an `object_location` value, the link where the digital file can be downloaded or accessed in a different platform.
 - If this field is blank, the item will become a metadata-only record.
 - Example value for external object: `https://digital.lib.uidaho.edu/digital/iiif/expforsav/390/full/max/0/default.jpg`